TTU-IEEE-ROBOT-2013/ROBOT/README.md

 All c code / pru asm used in our robot
 The new beggining

+Note: Files in folder "FinalApproach" are being edited in main
+		folder, then copied there using Z_UPDATE.bat.

 TODO:   Create pru test for navigation:
 		Create c++ test for navigation (first test)
 		Finish target finding test for Target Acquisition